-Community Conversations uses opera to discover our shared humanity, on and off the stage.
+Community Conversations use opera to discover our shared humanity, on and off the stage.
 We invite the culturally curious to explore the “here and now” implications of productions in a series of free events featuring live music and stimulating conversation.
 No prior opera knowledge necessary!

-Community Conversation: Everything Changes
+Everything Changes

 - Friday, September 12, 2025, 6:00–8:00 pm

-- Registration Cost: $10
+- Registration Cost: $11

 What makes a Cinderella story?
 Join folk and fairy tale expert Naphtali Faris to explore how Cinderella stories have evolved over time, deepening your connection to Lyric Opera's upcoming production of Rossini's Cinderella.
 This event will explore the tale's enduring appeal across cultures and generations through live storytelling experiences.
-See the premiere of Fire Tale Productions’ Yeh-Shen—a captivating shadow puppet retelling of the ancient Chinese Cinderella—and make your very own shadow puppet to take home.
+See the premiere of Fire Tale Productions’ Yeh-Shen—a captivating shadow puppet retelling of the ancient Chinese “Cinderella”—and make your very own shadow puppet to take home.

-Community Conversation: Eyes Full of Magic
+Eyes Full of Magic

 - Saturday, November 1, 2025, 10:30 am–12:30 pm